The Amazing Maurice: Plot

-Poisoning the food with laxatives, Maurice, Keith and Malicia manage to force the rat-catchers to admit that they created a rat king when eight rats they left in a bucket got their tails knotted and developed an evil sentience, capable of controlling other rats.
+Poisoning the food with laxatives, Maurice, Keith, and Malicia force the rat-catchers to admit that they created a rat king when eight rats they left in a bucket got their tails knotted and developed an evil sentience, capable of controlling other rats.
 Maurice flees from the rat king while Keith and Malicia head to the woods to find the real pied piper and steal his magical flute, the only instrument known to kill a rat king.
-Meanwhile, the Big Boss, revealed to be the rat king in a pile of human clothes, has captured Peaches, one of the rats, so Dangerous Beans, the group's spiritual leader, tries to rescue her.
-Confronting the rat king in the-rat catchers' office, Maurice appears and hits him with the money they swindled, allowing him to escape with the two rats.
+Meanwhile, the Big Boss, revealed to be the rat king in human clothes, has captured Peaches, one of the rats, so Dangerous Beans, the group's spiritual leader, tries to rescue her.
+Confronting the rat king, Maurice hits him with the money they swindled, allowing him to escape with the two rats.

-In the woods, Keith and Malicia attempt to steal the flute from the sleeping piper but he wakes up and tries to kill them by forcing them to enter a burning oven.
+In the woods, Keith and Malicia attempt to steal the flute from the sleeping piper, but he wakes up and tries to kill them.
 They are saved when the wind-up toy mouse Malicia previously took from Darktan distracts him long enough to lose the flute, allowing them to run back to the town with it.

-Meanwhile, Maurice and the rats try to flee the city but are stopped by the rat king who summons dozens of rats from all directions to make himself stronger.
-Maurice runs into the woods to find the two humans while the rats are attempting to resist the rat king's call to merge with him.
-Keith and Malicia return and after some initial hurdles, he manages to play the flute correctly to beguile the rats away from the rat king's influence until only the king itself remains.
-The rat king uses the last of his power to freeze everyone in place but Dangerous Beans manages to break free, defying him again.
+Meanwhile, Maurice and the rats try to flee the city but are stopped by the rat king, who summons dozens of rats to make himself stronger.
+Maurice runs into the woods to find the two humans while the rats attempt to resist the rat king's call to merge with him.
+Keith and Malicia return, and he plays the flute correctly to beguile the rats away from the rat king's influence until only the king itself remains.
+The rat king uses the last of his power to freeze everyone in place, but Dangerous Beans breaks free.
 The rat king then telekinetically snaps his neck.
-Laying dying, Dangerous Beans reminds Maurice to be a cat and he uses his bottled up instincts to attack and kill the rat king, mortally wounding himself in the process.
-When Death and the Death of Rats arrive to take Dangerous Beans and one of Maurice's lives, he successfully trades one of his lives for Dangerous Beans' life, allowing both of them to wake up.
-Malicia and Keith also start a relationship as they developed feelings for each other over the course of their adventure.
+Dangerous Beans reminds Maurice to be a cat, and he uses his bottled-up instincts to kill the rat king, mortally wounding himself in the process.
+When Death and the Death of Rats arrive to take Dangerous Beans and one of Maurice's lives, he trades one of his lives for Dangerous Beans' life, allowing both of them to wake up.
+Malicia and Keith also start a relationship.

 With the rat king defeated and the food given back to the townspeople, the town and the rats come to an agreement.
-The rats get to live in the middle of town and Bad Blintz becomes a tourist attraction with its talking rats, including a job for Keith as the town's official piper.
+The rats get to live in the middle of town, and Bad Blintz becomes a tourist attraction with its talking rats, including a job for Keith as the town's official piper.

 The post-credits scene refers to a special remembering of Terry Pratchett.